Estallidos/HII-CHI-Mistry/README.md

 The latest version available is HII-CHI-Mistry-IR [v.3.01](https://github.com/Borja-Perez-Diaz/HII-CHI-Mistry/tree/main/HCm-ir/HCm-IR_v3.01).
 Details on its usage and list of changes can be found [here](https://github.com/Borja-Perez-Diaz/HII-CHI-Mistry/tree/main/HCm-ir/HCm-IR_v3.01/HCm-IR_v3.01.readme).
 The code is described in the following papers:

 - Version for Star-Forming Galaxies ([Fernández-Ontiveros et al. 2021](https://ui.adsabs.harvard.edu/abs/2021A%26A...652A..23F/abstract)).
-- Version for Active Galactic Nuclei (Pérez-Díaz et al. submitted).
+- Version for Active Galactic Nuclei ([Pérez-Díaz et al. 2022](https://ui.adsabs.harvard.edu/abs/2022A%26A...666A.115P/abstract)).

 ### HII-CHI-Mistry effective temperature (HCm-teff)

-The latest version available is HII-CHI-Mistry-Tefff [v.5.2](https://github.com/Borja-Perez-Diaz/HII-CHI-Mistry/tree/main/HCm-teff/HCm-Teff_v5.2).
-Details on its usage and list of changes can be found [here](https://github.com/Borja-Perez-Diaz/HII-CHI-Mistry/tree/main/HCm-teff/HCm-Teff_v5.2/HCm-Teff_v5.2.readme).
+The latest version available is HII-CHI-Mistry-Tefff [v.5.3](https://github.com/Borja-Perez-Diaz/HII-CHI-Mistry/tree/main/HCm-teff/HCm-Teff_v5.3).
+Details on its usage and list of changes can be found [here](https://github.com/Borja-Perez-Diaz/HII-CHI-Mistry/tree/main/HCm-teff/HCm-Teff_v5.2/HCm-Teff_v5.3.readme).
 The code is described in the following papers:

 - Version using plane-parallel or spherical geometry ([Pérez-Montero et al. 2019](https://ui.adsabs.harvard.edu/abs/2019MNRAS.483.3322P/abstract)).
 - Version using density-bounded models to estimate absorbed photons ([Pérez-Montero et al. 2020](https://ui.adsabs.harvard.edu/abs/2020A%26A...643A..80P/abstract))
+- Latest version accepting as input [NII] emission lines, as explained in [Pérez-Montero et al. (2022)](https://ui.adsabs.harvard.edu/abs/2022arXiv221203216P/abstract)

 ## Inputs and outputs